mattlevine/brightsy-mcp/readme.md

 # Brightsy MCP Server

-This is a Model Context Protocol (MCP) server that connects to an OpenAI-compatible AI agent.
+This is a Model Context Protocol (MCP) server that connects to an Brightsy AI agent.

 ## Installation